the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 The `onDismiss()` class method is not defined yet.
 We will do it in a moment, but for now, let's focus on the `onClick` handler of the button element.
 As you can see, the `onDismiss()` method in the `onClick` handler is enclosed by an arrow function.
 You can use it to peek at the `objectID` property of the `item` object and identify the item to be dismissed.
 An alternative way would be to define the function outside of the `onClick` handler and only pass the defined function to it.
 We will cover handlers more in-depth as we move along.

-Note the use multilines for the button element, and how elements with multiple attributes can get disorganized easily.
+Note the use of multilines for the button element, and how elements with multiple attributes can get disorganized easily.
 The button element is used with multilines and indentations to keep it readable.
 While this practice isn't specific to React development, it is a programming style I recommend for cleanliness and your own peace of mind.

 Now we will implement the `onDismiss()` functionality.
 It takes an id to identify the item to dismiss.
 The function is bound to the class and thus becomes a class method.
 That's why you access it with `this.onDismiss()` and not `onDismiss()`.
 The `this` object is your class instance.
 In order to define the `onDismiss()` as class method, you have to bind it in the constructor: